CollegeCanvas/ChainCred/README.md

 Smart Contract Platform (such as Ethereum)
 Install the required packages: npm install

-Usage
+##Usage
+#1.
 Clone the repository:
 Use git clone to download the ChainCred repository onto your local machine.

-Run the frontend:
+#2.Run the frontend:
 Navigate to the project folder and start the local development server using the following commands: npm run start
-Deploy Smart Contracts:
+#3.Deploy Smart Contracts:
 Deploy the smart contracts using the preferred blockchain (Ethereum, Polygon, etc.) network.
 Make sure to configure your blockchain provider in the smart contract config file.

-Explore the Features:
+#4.Explore the Features:

 Lend or borrow funds through the platform using cryptocurrency.
 Check loan statuses and manage repayments via the user dashboard.
 Experience trustless, decentralized financial transactions.

-Project Structure
+##Project Structure
 chaincred/
 │
 ├── index.html           # The main HTML structure of the platform